-For hikers committed to a vegan diet, a trip to Alps for hiking can prove to be pretty tricky.
-Traditional mountain food across the Alps is delicious, but most definitely not vegan.
-If you are depending on mountain huts for your sustenance or will be shopping from small mountain villages, you will find your options weigh heavily in the favour of cheese and meat.
+For hikers committed to a vegan diet, a trip to Alps for walking holiday can prove to be pretty tricky.
+Traditional mountain food across the Alps is delicious, but most definitely not often vegan.
+If you are depending on mountain huts for your sustenance or shopping from small mountain villages, you will find your options weigh heavily in the favour of cheese and meat.

 There are a number of reasons for this.
 Number one, it is hard to grow veggies at altitude.
 Trust me, I have tried.
 I often get guests commenting on how bad my garden is, compared to theirs located at 100m above sea level.
 Instead of veggies, mountain people farm animals such as sheep, goats and cows for their food.
 Milk is used for producing cheese and butter, then a number of animals are slaughtered for income and for meat.
 Bread is hard and not risen (another effect of the altitude) and life is simple.
 This food is delicious, but not a great option for vegans.

-It is rare to find vegan food in the Alps, and even rarer in our remote corner of Austria (Osttirol).
-But we are happy at MoaAlm too have created a truly unique holiday with vegan food at the heart of it.
+If it's rare to find vegan food in the Alps, it's even rarer in our remote corner of Austria (Osttirol).
+We are really happy at MoaAlm too have created a truly unique holiday with vegan food at the heart of it.
 Each day we serve a delicious plant based breakfast with everything from buckwheat granola with soy yoghurt, to homemade vegan spread and butters.
-We take care to select only vegan breads from our local bakery.
+We even take care to select only vegan breads from our local bakery.

 After breakfast our guests leave for hiking in summer or snowshoe hiking in winter.
 Our wonderful hiking leaders are all from the local community and have worked hard to ensure that each of the huts we visit for lunch have a good vegan option on the menu.